lenhatquang97/practice_java_kotlin/README.md

     - **The "Runner" Technique**
     - **Recursion**
 - Exercises:
-    - Remove Duplicates in unsorted linked list
+    - Remove Duplicates in unsorted linked list (doing)
-    - Return Kth to Last: Return the value of the node at the kth to last position in a singly linked list
+    - [x] Return Kth to Last: Return the value of the node at the kth to last position in a singly linked list
-    - Delete Middle Node: Delete the middle node of a singly linked list, if there are even number of nodes, delete the node after the middle node
+    - [x] Delete Middle Node: Delete the middle node of a singly linked list, if there are even number of nodes, delete the node after the middle node (doing)